By Nancy Armitage

 June 8, 1893 :”RMS Majestic” A. Huntington USC 37 yrs.
 Female Port of departure: from Liverpool & Queenstown.
 Last Place of Residence; Ldn (London) This could be Mrs. Archer Huntington (1st wife Helen) & /or Archer.

 Feb.
 3, 1894 “RMS Normandic” (Cunard) From NYC to France; Passengers: Uncle Collis Huntington, Belle (Arabella Huntington), Clara Huntington (later von Hatzfeldt), Carrie Campbell (ADH’s social secretary), Carrie Huntington & E. Burke Holladay Document: HEH Coll.
-MS 1210 (Journal of niece Carrie Huntington of Collis Huntington) [Where’s Archer Huntington? does he live in London or Manchester or stayed in NYC at the time?]
+HEH MS 1210 (Journal of niece Carrie Huntington of Collis Huntington) [Where’s Archer Huntington? does he live in London or stayed in NYC at the time?]

 May 22, 1894 date of arrival “S. S. Kaiser Wilhelm II” Port of Depart: Genoa, Liguria, Italy; Port of Arrival NYC May 22, 1894 C. P. Huntington, H. Huntington, E. S. Huntington, & Mrs. E. S. Huntington Document: Worsham website [I can’t quite figure out these passengers, HEH never traveled abroad with CPH; HEH was always at Southern Pacific Co. in New York City or San Francisco, when CPH was on a trip.
-Arabella D.Huntington also traveled with her husband, Collis Huntington often; she was always identified as Mrs. Collis P. Huntington or Mrs. C. P. Huntington but the family would sometimes travel incognito to avoid the press]
+Arabella D. Huntington also traveled with her husband, Collis Huntington often; she was always identified as Mrs. Collis P. Huntington or Mrs. C. P. Huntington but the family would sometimes travel “incognito” to avoid the press]

 Aug.
-13, 1894 “S S La Champagne” Mr. & Mrs. Archer Huntington (Helen, his 1st wife) Archer age 24 yrs. old
+13, 1894 “S. S. La Champagne” Mr. & Mrs. Archer Huntington (Helen, his 1st wife) Archer age 24 yrs. old

 1895 Ship ?_________Archer M. Huntington sailing aboard a ship to London; to marry his 1st wife Helen Gates in London.